wzslr321/impactifier/README.md

 ## Roadmap

-We want to support specyfing more detailed context of analysis, such as:
+We want to support specifying more detailed context of analysis, such as:
 - specific file and directory/file:
-    `$ impactifier . features/auth --to-branch develop` - Analyse current file and its impact regarding current state of `--to-branch`'s `./feautres/auth` directory
+    `$ impactifier . features/auth --to-branch develop` - Analyse current file and its impact regarding current state of `--to-branch`'s `./features/auth` directory

 ## Getting Started